Welcome to Year 3

 The Year Three Team are:

-PE will be on a Monday afternoon and children will need to wear their PE kit to school.
+PE - PE will be on a Friday afternoon and children will need to wear their PE kit to school.
 The kit will comprise of black jogging bottoms/leggings, a white t-shirt and their school jumper.
 Trainers will also need to be worn into school.

 Spellings will be given for the whole half term.
 Spellings are tested on a Friday.